These ebuilds come from http://wiki.gentoo.org/wiki/Project:Emacs/Overlay.

 async : A simple asynchronous framework for Emacs ( https://github.com/jwiegley/emacs-async )

-auto-lang : Guess language of current buffer ( http://www.emacswiki.org/cgi-bin/wiki/AutoLangMode )
+auto-lang : Guess language of current buffer ( https://www.emacswiki.org/emacs/AutoLangMode )

-babel : Interface to web translation services such as Babelfish ( http://www.hoetzel.info/Hacking/emacs/ )
+babel : Interface to web translation services such as Babelfish ( https://www.hoetzel.info/Hacking/emacs/ )

 codepad : Interface to the codepad.org paste service ( http://codepad.org/ )